yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/scripting/use-component.md

 ## Creating component script

 In Cocos Creator, script is also a part of the asset.
-You can add and select JavaScript or CoffeeScript to creat a component script by clicking the "create" button in the asset editor.
+You can add and select JavaScript or CoffeeScript to create a component script by clicking the "create" button in the asset editor.
 By this time, you will get a new script in your asset editor:

 ![create-script](assets/create-script.png)